umeshkumhar/terraform-provider-backupdr/docs/data-sources/profiles.md

 page_title: "backupdr_profiles Data Source - terraform-provider-backupdr"
 subcategory: ""
 description: |-
-  This data source can be used to read information about all BackupDR Profiles.
-It displays the resource profile ID as shown in the Management console > Manage > Resource Profiles page.
+  This data source can be used to read information about all backup profiles.
+It displays the resource profile IDs as shown in the Management console > Backup Plans > Profiles page.
 ---

 # backupdr_profiles (Data Source)

-This data source can be used to read information about all BackupDR Profiles.
-It displays the resource profile ID as shown in the Management console > Manage > Resource Profiles page.
+This data source can be used to read information about all backup profiles.
+It displays the resource profile IDs as shown in the **Management console** > **Backup Plans** > **Profiles** page.

 ## Example Usage